swkWien/sessions/2022/gdcr/sessions_draft.md

 - Facilitator

-## n.
+## j.
 Session: Decoupling with SOLID (Dependency Injection and Inversion)

 What if we had a requirement change: discounted bundles.
 We are not ready for that.